Turks and Caicos Islands: Caicos Islands

-The largest island in the Caicos archipelago is the sparsely-inhabited Middle Caicos, which measures 144 km2 in area, but has a population of only 168 at the 2012 Census.
+The largest island in the Caicos archipelago is the sparsely inhabited Middle Caicos, which measures 144 km2 in area, but had a population of only 168 at the 2012 Census.
 The most populated island is Providenciales, with 23,769 inhabitants in 2012, and an area of 122 km2.
 North Caicos (116 km2 in area) had 1,312 inhabitants.
 South Caicos (21 km2 in area) had 1,139 inhabitants, and Parrot Cay (6 km2 in area) had 131 inhabitants.
 East Caicos (which is administered as part of South Caicos District) is uninhabited, while the only permanent inhabitants of West Caicos (administered as part of Providenciales District) are resort staff.

 The Caicos Islands comprise the following main islands: